danishaziz19/goget/README.md

 * Or a link to the github page of this exercise project

+# Solution

+## Software Architecture:

+Model–view–viewmodel (MVVM)

+* Model : All the model Classes (eg: VehicleBookings, Vehicle, Pod)
+* ViewModel : VehicleBookingViewModel use to get VehicleBookings, Vehicle and Pod data.
+* LogicController : All the viewcontoller logic written in logic controller
+* Views: All ViewControllers

+All modules are separated so it can be resuable.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.